 - (2) Division Chairs and the Faculty Chairperson are not eligible for summer search committee stipends. - (c) Extra College Compensation Appointments.
 Extra College compensation is defined as College compensation for any duties in excess of a full appointment (1.0 FTE).
-Available extra College compensation appointments shall be offered equitably and as appropriate to qualified employees in sufficient time to allow voluntary acceptance or rejection. - (1) Administrative Appointments for Librarians.
+Available extra College compensation appointments shall be offered equitably and as appropriate to qualified employees in sufficient time to allow voluntary acceptance or rejection.
+The College will post all opportunities for extra compensation not already specified by grant funding on the internal Employment website for a minimum of seven (7) days to allow qualified individuals to apply to be considered for the appointment. - (1) Administrative Appointments for Librarians.
 Librarians whose appointments include administrative duties beyond standard librarian appointments (i.e. assistant librarian; associate librarian; librarian) may be granted administrative appointments in addition to their appointments as librarians.
 These administrative appointments are made via a second letter of appointment/contract with terms determined by the Dean of the Library, and the administrative responsibilities are evaluated separately from regular librarian responsibilities and the administrative evaluation is applicable only to the administrative appointment.
 Administrative appointments include titles of director, associate/assistant director, department head, coordinator, etc., and generally include supervision of librarians. - (d) Visiting Appointments.
 A "visiting" appointment is one made to a person having appropriate professional qualifications but not expected to be available for more than a limited period, or to a person in a position which the College does not expect to be available for more than a limited period.
 A visiting appointment may be offered in single or multi-year contracts not to exceed a total of four (4) consecutive years. - (e) Adjunct Appointments.
 The use of adjuncts shall, upon the request of the NCUFF representatives, be a subject of consultation under the provisions of Sections 2.1 and 2.2. - (f) Fixed Multi-Year Appointments.